 I am stationed at Fort Knox.
 Can I take classes on base?

 Yes!
-The Department of Leadership, Foundations and Human Resource Education offers the Bachelor of Science in Workforce Leadership and Master of Science in Human Resource Education at Fort Knox.
-All courses are available on-site as well as online.
+The Department of Educational Leadership, Evaluation, and Organizational Development offers a Bachelor of Science in Organizational Leadership and Learning, and a Master of Science in Human Resources and Organization Development at Fort Knox.

-The Bachelor of Science in Workforce Leadership offers you the opportunity to earn up to 48 credit hours, free of charge, through work experience and military training.
+The Bachelor of Science in Organizational Leadership and Learning offers you the opportunity to earn up to 48 credit hours, free of charge, through work experience and military training.
 This program is a SOCAD affiliate approved program.
-To learn more about programs and courses offered at Fort Knox, contact Mark Casey at 502.852.6444 or firstname.lastname@example.org.
+To learn more about programs and courses offered at Fort Knox, contact Mark Casey at 502.852.6444 or email@example.com.